leandroc97/Aws-terraform/README.md

 -- 10-13-2023
 Added a new mini project that creates subnets for each AZ on a specific region defined by the user input

+-- 10-15-2023 Added a folder for the project SubnetPerAZ